anton-ovod/Web-BasedLibrarySystem/README.md

 ### 2. Overall Description
 #### 2.1 Product Perspective
-The Library Management System will replace manual record-keeping with a digital system to improve efficiency and accuracy.
+The WLS will replace manual record-keeping with a digital system to improve efficiency and accuracy.
 It will be a web-based application accessible via browsers.

 #### 2.2 Product Features
 - Book catalog management.
 - Member account management.
 - Borrowing, returning, and reserving workflows.
 - Notifications for due dates and overdue books.
-- Reporting capabilities for administrators.

 #### 2.3 User Characteristics
 - **Library Members**: General users with basic computer skills.
 - **Librarians**: Moderately experienced users familiar with library workflows.
-- **Administrators**: Technically proficient users managing the system.

 #### 2.4 Constraints
 - The system must comply with data protection regulations.